 "What it is to be more than just culture surfers?"

-OAE Player is our new digital platform that launches on 22 October.
-For the first 24 hours, a select number of performances on OAE Player will be available to watch on a ‘pay-what-you-think-it’s-worth’ basis.
+Another way that you can also actively participate in the debate about what this the value of digital art is by deciding what you’d like to pay for our art when we launch our digital platform, OAE Player on 22 October.
+As part of our exploration into this important question, for the first 24 hours, a select number of our videos will be available to view on a pay-what-you-this-it-is-worth basis.
 After this day, a set price will be allocated to each video.

 The ultra high definition films on OAE Player will be shot in unique and visually stunning locations and presented as a cinematic experience, rather than a simple live stream.